 Email marketing is not dead.
 It’s very much alive.

 Do you know why?
+I know email marketing is not dead.
 Killer Mike says so.

 This is not a blog about how email marketing gives you the best return on investment (or bang for your book) with every £1 spent on email returning an average of £42 back.
 Thank you DMA for that stat.

-This is a blog of how forward thinking artists in the music industry have used email to build and then communicate with their audience
+This is a blog of how email marketing is not dead.
+It’s very much alive and it’s kicking pretty hard.
+Step forward thinking artists in the music industry, such as Run The Jewels and how they have email marketing to build and then communicate with their audience.

 Who is Killer Mike?